 Greenblatt says his business has almost doubled.
-They made $5 million in revenue last year, and a lot of that business was in exports, he says.
-This year, they're hoping for $8 million.
+It made $5 million in revenue last year, and much of that business was in exports, he says.
+This year, he's hoping for $8 million.

 "Exports are critical to our future, critical to our hiring and our investment, and our optimism in the future," Greenblatt says.

-It's not just advanced manufacturing exports on the rise, but pork, cattle and all kinds of agricultural exports are up as well.
+It's not just advanced manufacturing exports on the rise, but pork, cattle and all kinds of agricultural exportsl.
 Even American craft beer has found an export market.